-by Freddy J. Nager, Founder of Atomic Tango LLC + Animal Enthusiast
+by Freddy Tran Nager, Founder of Atomic Tango + Animal Enthusiast…

 I love to dis and dissect social media hype, but proving that I’m not all naysaying and negativity, here’s one social media success story that did make a difference.
 A BIG difference.
 In fact, it saved a life…

 Meet Charlie: Not Your Typical Social Media Celebrity

 Weighing in at 500 pounds, Charlie has a vocabulary limited to grunts and squeals.
 He doesn’t know how to use a computer or even type, and consequently his Klout score is zero.
 How unsocial could he be?